Features And Basic Details

 - Positive axes available only

-- The y axis is a complete scale - so plotting very large numbers that change little will be a bit pointless as the line will be stuck at the top of the graphing area and will apparently not change
+- The y axis is a complete scale (aside from the 'fixed max at' setting near the bottom) - so plotting very large numbers that change little will be a bit pointless as the line will be stuck at the top of the graphing area and will apparently not change

 If enough people are interested, I can extend how the values are processed (e.g. values passed through a basic calculation like '* 10', '/ 1000' etc) to make it a bit more flexible, please make a feature request.